|

 The project would cost approximately £100 million to build.
 If the project receives planning consent, Clearstone Energy would seek financing from a bank or investment fund to cover construction costs.
 Current estimates for the returns from a project like this are 7%.

-We sent the project brochure to the closest 70 properties to the project site.
-This is the first stage of the public consultation for the project and we wanted to give those people that are potentially most impacted by the project the opportunity to learn about our plans provide feedback before speaking to the wider community.
+We sent the project brochure to the closest 70 properties to the project site and a number attended the follow up webinar.
+We wanted to give those people that are potentially most impacted by the project the opportunity to learn about our plans and provide feedback.
 The project website is open to all residents and it was good to see residents from further afield join the webinar.

-The residents of St Marys Lane have been the primary focus for this first stage of our public consultation and it was good to see a number on the webinar.
+The residents of St Marys Lane have been the primary focus for our public consultation and it was good to see a number on the webinar.
 The decisions we have made about locating the site (to the north of the field), new planting and noise control have been driven by ensuring that the project presents as little impact as possible for those living closest to the site.

 Clearstone Energy sold its battery storage project next to Warley substation to provide funds to develop future projects.
 It was brought and is being built by Foresight Group, a British-based investor in renewable energy infrastructure projects, who already operates a number of other battery storage sites in the UK.
 Construction has been delayed by National Grid delaying the grid connection it requires to be operational.
 The facility is now called Warley Battery Storage Limited.